Limoneira

-Limoneira (Portuguese for "Lemon Tree") is a public limited agribusiness and real estate development company based in Santa Paula, California, United States.
+Limoneira is a public limited agribusiness and real estate development company based in Santa Paula, California, United States.
 The Company's operations mainly consist of production, sales and marketing of citrus and avocados.
 The company's real estate holdings and vast water rights support three business segments which are agribusiness, rental operations and real estate development.
 The company received the IPM Innovator Award at California Legislature Assembly Resolution.

 It has repeatedly been called one of the largest lemon producers in the world including "one of the oldest citrus growing organizations of the West Coast", "the oldest ongoing citrus operation in California".